 Pitfall 19 | Not Linking with Mistake-Proofing

 - FMEA is a prioritization tool.
 It doesn’t eliminate failure modes or effects by itself.

-- Companies need to apply tools such as mistake-proofing to eliminate the root causes of failure modes.
+- To make lasting improvements, apply tools such as mistake-proofing to eliminate the root causes of failure modes.

 - This is especially true with failure modes that have very severe effects.

 Pitfall 20 | Not Tying into Control Plans

 - The control plan tells people how to react when a failure mode occurs.

 - The FMEA will not be a living document if it is not tied to the control plan.